Your Columbus LASIK Doctors are now offering $750 off!

-The past year has shown us health is precious, and our sight is a gift.
-As we move toward a more hopeful tomorrow, Columbus Laser & Cataract Center would love to help you enjoy clear vision so you can focus on the people, communities, and activities that matter.
+The past two years have shown us health is precious, and our sight is a gift.
+As we move toward a more hopeful tomorrow, Columbus Laser would love to help you enjoy clear vision so you can focus on the people, communities, and activities that matter.
 In addition to $750 off LASIK we also provide in house payments as low as $155 / month.

 Voted as the Best LASIK Practice by central Ohio patients for the Columbus Dispatch, let Dr. Beran and Dr. Weber help you see the day so you can seize the day.
-Call us at 614-939-1600 to schedule a free consultation with your LAISK doctor.
+Call us at 614-939-1600 to schedule a free consultation with our Columbus LASIK doctors.
 We look forward to hearing from you!

 What is LASIK?